Ralph Hitz: Innovation

 In 1936 Hitz published The Standard Practice Manuals for Hotel Operation, which covered every aspect of what he believed needed to be done in order to operate a hotel successfully.
 Hitz was the first manager to create a customer database.
 In the days before computers, Hitz maintained file cabinets with information on the preferences of thousands of guests.
 Among the uses of the data were to order the newspapers from a guest's hometown, to be delivered to their rooms.
 Hitz tracked information about annual conventions for 3,000 organizations, and sent weekly bulletins to each of his hotels, and lobbied to have conventions booked in the cities where the NHM hotels were located.
 Hitz recognized the importance of keeping his employees happy, and paid competitive wages, sent gifts on special occasions, and protected the jobs of any employee with at least five years of service.
 However, Hitz's greatest strength was in the services provided to his guests.
 His motto was "Give the customer value and you will get volume sales in return."

-Another Hitz idea was a closed circuit radio system, similar to the in-house television channels in modern hotels, to advertise services in each of his hotels.
+Another Hitz idea was a closed-circuit radio system, similar to the in-house television channels in modern hotels, to advertise services in each of his hotels.
 A guest would need only to switch on the radio to learn about the evening's scheduled entertainment and the day's menus.
 At the hotel dining rooms, Hitz hired a special chef (called a "Tony") to make café diablo and Crêpes Suzette, and to sell the treat for an affordable 50 cents.

 Death

-Hitz became ill towards the end of 1939 due to a liver ailment and died of a heart attack at the Post Graduate Hospital in New York City on January 12, 1940 at the age of 48.
+Hitz became ill towards the end of 1939 due to a liver ailment and died of a heart attack at the Post Graduate Hospital in New York City on January 12, 1940, at the age of 48.
 His funeral was held at the Universal Chapel before a gathering of hundreds of mourners.
-He was cremated and interned at Fresh Pond Crematory on Long Island New York.
+He was cremated and interred at Fresh Pond Crematory on Long Island, New York.

-The National Hotel Management Company that he had help form was dissolved within a month of his death.
+The National Hotel Management Company that he had helped form was dissolved within a month of his death.